- ホーム

 Full Description

-Joan Micklin Silver's debut feature film, Hester Street (1975), depicts the immigrant experience through the eyes of Gitl (played by Carol Kane),a young, Orthodox Jewish woman who arrives in New York City from Eastern Europe at the end of the 19th century.
-Reunited with her already- assimilating husband, she finds that they now have little in common.
-Hester Street achieved critical and commercial success, receiving a nomination from the Writers Guild of America, and a Best Actress nomination for Kane at the 1976 Academy Awards.
+Joan Micklin Silver's groundbreaking debut feature film, Hester Street (1975), vividly portrays the immigrant experience through the eyes of Gitl (Carol Kane), a young, Orthodox Jewish woman who arrives in New York City from Eastern Europe at the end of the nineteenth century.
+Reunited with her already-assimilated husband, Gitl finds they now have little in common and she is forced to adjust to a new way of life.
+Hester Street achieved international critical and commercial success, and Kane received a Best Actress nomination at the 1976 Academy Awards.

 Contents